 There are no exact rules when it comes to how the court will divide any inherited property or assets during a divorce.
 Which is why it is important to have an attorney by your side to put the evidence in context.

 Remember, John Danielski operates by the, "I can't protect your heart, but I can protect your rights," adage.
 As a result, you can count on John to get you the settlement you deserve.

 Contact the Law Offices of John Danielski

 The Law Offices of John Danielski is headquartered in Taylor, Michigan.
 The firm serves people living throughout Wayne, Monroe, Washtenaw, Macomb, and Oakland counties.
-Please contact us by filling out the form on this website.
-Also, feel free to call us at 734-284-9399 (local) or 866-249-3561 (toll-free) to set up a free initial consultation.
+Please call us at 734-284-9399 (local) or 866-249-3561 (toll-free) to set up a free initial consultation.